Slow Wave Sleep is surrealist music based on a fictional story.

-It’s a place where sounds, visions and thoughts flow endlessy like the water in the ocean.
+It’s a place where sounds, visions and thoughts flow endlessly like water in the ocean.

-Emilio Larocca Conte, guitarist, producer from Trecchina, a small village in Southern of Italy, started SWS in 2015.
-Initially it was a notebook to self-analyze dreams and thoughts, to build confidence and have a clearer vision of things.
-Slowly it began a full surreal story with characters and stuff, before flowing into weird and epic music, a short-film, a videogame, something even more weird and then finally into something worth to share.
+Emilio Larocca, composer/guitarist/producer from Southern Italy, started SWS in 2015.
+Initially, it was a notebook to self-analyze dreams and thoughts, building confidence for a clearer vision of things.
+Slowly it began a full surreal story with characters and stuff, before flowing into weird and epic music, a short film, a videogame, a band, something even weirder and then finally into something worth sharing.

-My name is Rèfles and this is an open letter to my rescuers.
+My name is Spiro, and this is an open letter to my rescuers.
 I once had friends, and they said music for me is a matter of life and death.
 I miss all of them.
-I’m actually trapped in a vacuum, maybe forever, and all I can do is overthinking.
+I’m now trapped in a vacuum, maybe forever, and all I can do is overthink.
 So I spend my time trying to get out of here.

 Sometimes, funny things happen.
 It’s like falling in a deep sleep, and I can be in the middle of an action movie, or surfing a cloud of floating light effects.
 It’s like a recurring dream, with one cohesive plot spreading out slowly.
 When I wake up, I try to fix these memories as much as I can.

-The album Spiro Nell’Egosistema is the last chapter of this story.
-The main character is Rèfles, who’s made of plasma and descends from the world of Archetypes.
-Rèfles lately incarnates in Spiro in order to give back to humans their repressed emotions which he embeds.
-He can easily travel between Planet Earth and Planet Vena, a parallel dimension where there’s no air, no money and no death.
-Spiro is marked by three black stripes in his face, as showed in all SWS’ music videos, which are linked together like a TV serie.
+The album Spare Time in the Arctic is the last chapter of this story.
+Rèfles, the main character, is an entity made of black plasma that descends from the world of Archetypes.
+It’s the Archetype of repressed emotions, who recently escaped into Spiro’s body to give them back to humans.
+Spiro can easily travel between Planet Earth and Planet Vena, a parallel dimension where there’s no air, no money and no death.
+His face is marked by three black stripes and black blood circulates on the left side of the body.
+All SWS’s content is linked together like a puzzle.